imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.36

+- Fixed the issue where the placeholder `filename` was not using the value calculated by `fileNameFormat`.

 ### 1.1.35

 - Fixed the issue where only the first occurrence of the same variable for `fileNameFormat` was effective.